GeekyAbs/phanes-omarchy-theme/README.md

 ## 🙏 Credits

-This theme is based on the original work by **[Abhijeet Swami](https://github.com/abhijeet-swami)**, who created the foundational Ayaka theme for Omarchy.
-Tahoe Liquid is a fork and significant evolution of that work, featuring:
+This theme is based on the original work by **[Abhijeet Swami](https://github.com/abhijeet-swami)**, who created the foundational Ayaka theme for Omarchy. **Phanes** is a fork and a personal evolution of that work, featuring:

 - Redesigned color palette inspired by alpine waters
 - Enhanced glassmorphism and blur effects
 - New gradient borders and animations
 - Expanded component coverage
-- Custom Neovim colorscheme

 Original inspiration: [omarchy-ayaka-theme](https://github.com/abhijeet-swami/omarchy-ayaka-theme)